 7 Tips for Making Tasty Brussels Sprouts

 1. First, cut off the ends as that is where most of the bitterness is.

 2. Next, cut them in half.
 This will help some of their bitterness to leach out during cooking.

-4. Roasting Brussels sprouts helps bring out their best flavor by taking away the sulfur odor and taste, making them yummy, as well as keeping their bright green color.
+4. Roasting them helps bring out their best flavor by taking away the sulfur odor and taste, making them yummy, as well as keeping their bright green color.

-6. Brussels sprouts taste better after they have been exposed to a few frosts.
+6. They taste better after they have been exposed to a few touches of frost.
 The frost causes the sugars to become more concentrated in the Brussels sprouts.

-7. Putting Brussels sprouts in the freezer for an hour before cooking is said to help, as it will give them the frost benefit without freezing them outdoors.
+7. Putting them in the freezer for an hour before cooking is said to help, as it will give them the frost benefit without freezing them outdoors.

 Roasted Brussels Sprouts with Pecans and Cranberries – This roasted Brussels sprouts dish is exceptionally tasty, fit for a celebration meal.
 Roasting the Brussel sprouts till crisp takes away the sulfur odor and taste.
 Adding the cranberries and pecans takes it to a whole other level for a special meal.